 *Knowing the range of possible court outcomes and the expense of litigation

-When negotiators talk about interests, they distinguish them from positions.
+During a first divorce mediation session, negotiators discuss interests and distinguish them from positions.
 Positions are what you say you want; Interests are what motivates you to want your interests.
 Distinguishing between the two is important because impractical positions can be conceded if alternate means of interest satisfaction can be suggested.
 For example, suppose your interest is financial independence from your spouse, and your position is that you want your college tuition paid.
-He or she may refuse but have a connection that will offer you a stable full-time job.
+They may refuse but have a connection that will offer you a stable full-time job.

-You may want to avoid the expense of paying for a lawyer, tax professional, or financial specialist at your mediation, but depending on the scope of your marital property it may be advantageous.
-At a minimum, you should meet with them before the mediation to discuss your legal rights and responsibilities, financial realities, and potential tax issues related to the assignment to you of various assets or liabilities, or their liquidation and division.
+It would help if you avoided the expense of paying for a divorce attorney, tax professional, or financial specialist during your divorce mediation process or session.
+Still, depending on the scope of your marital property, it may be advantageous.
+At a minimum, you should meet with them before the divorce mediation or sessions to discuss your legal rights and responsibilities under family law, financial realities, and potential tax issues related to your assignment of various assets or liabilities or their liquidation and division.

-Litigation outcomes are difficult to predict, especially inequitable distribution jurisdictions where the court has broad discretion based on the needs and conduct of the spouses.
+Outcomes are difficult to predict, especially inequitable and equitable distribution jurisdictions where the court has broad discretion based on the needs and conduct of the spouses.

-Even in community property states, characterizing property is tricky.
-Did Aunt Jane leave her house to you (separate property) or to both of you? (community property).
-Once inherited, was it maintained with your premarital savings (in which case it would remain separate property) or with community property (in which case it would become separate property with a community property interest.)
+Even in community property states, characterizing the property division is tricky.
+For example, did Aunt Jane leave her house to you (separate property) or to both of you? (community property).
+Once inherited as marital estate, was it maintained with your premarital savings (in which case it would remain separate property) or with community property (in which case it would become a separate property with a community property interest.)
 Did you know that pensions are community property only to the extent they were earned during the marriage?

-The point is not so much that you need to know the details of property characterization.
-But if you don’t: a) know the nature and value of your property and liabilities, and b) know your legal rights and responsibilities, you may leave a great deal on the table, or conversely, fail to take a fabulous deal that’s offered.
-The mediator won’t necessarily advise you.
-He or she is supposed to be neutral.
+The point is not so much that you need an independent attorney to know the details of property characterization.
+But if you call a divorce mediator and don’t: a) know the nature and value of your property and liabilities and b) know your legal rights and responsibilities, you may leave a great deal on the table or, conversely, fail to take a fabulous deal that divorce mediator offers.
+The business attorney or divorce mediator won’t necessarily advise you.
+Divorce attorneys or divorce mediators are supposed to be neutral.

-Spouses are supposed to disclose all property and debts to one another.
-The failure to do so can void an agreement, breach a fiduciary duty, and lead to loss of the undisclosed property and an action for damages.
+Spouses are supposed to disclose all property, marital assets, and debts to one another.
+Failure to do so can void an agreement, breach a fiduciary duty, and lead to loss of the undisclosed property, legal expenses, and an action for damages.

-Below is a non-exclusive list of property types you may have, for which you should gather documents and obtain valuations
+Below is a non-exclusive list of property types you may have for which you should gather documents and obtain valuations before a mediation session.

 Possible martial or separate property and supporting documents

-* Tax returns with all relevant schedules (Federal & State, individual, joint, family or separate property business, partnerships, living trusts etc.)
+* Tax returns with all relevant schedules (Federal & State, individual, joint, and family law only, one or more businesses, separate property business, partnerships, living trusts, etc.)

 * Any documents related to inherited property

-*Any documents related to the property given as a gift
+*Any documents related to the personal property given as a gift

 * Pay Stubs